When vodka comes to mind, it’s easy to think basic and mainstream — not refined and classy.

 Grey Goose also relaunched its social media platforms to be more immersive and to focus on this new mission.

-What your brand can do to elevate your vodka
+What your brand can do to take advantage of this trend

 If your brand’s portfolio includes vodka, now is the time to invest attention and money to grow sales.